Is Skillshare Worth It For Teachers? (Instructor Opinion)Platform Review

 - Is it worth becoming a Skillshare instructor?

-- is it going to work for your type of courses?
+- Is it going to work for your type of course?

 - Can you make money teaching on Skillshare?